Caldicott and Confidentiality

 Caldicott Following on from the initial Caldicott Report commissioned in 1997 which identified weaknesses in the way parts of the NHS handled confidential patient data.
 A subsequent review was published in 2013, this showed that there had been improvements but there was work still to do.

-The report also highlighted added a seventh key principles to the 6 which has been created in 1997.
+The report also highlighted added a seventh key principles to the 6 which where created in 1997.
 These principles are the cornerstone in which the NHS protect the data we hold and are often seen as an interpretation of the Data Protection Legislation for NHS staff.
-These are:

-Every proposed use of transfer of patient-identifiable information within or from an organisation should be clearly defined and scrutinised, with continuing uses regularly reviewed by an appropriate guardian
+Justify the purpose(s) for using confidential information Every proposed use or transfer of confidential information should be clearly defined, scrutinised and documented, with continuing uses regularly reviewed by an appropriate guardian.

-Only those individuals who need access to patient-identifiable information should have access to it, and they should only have access to the information items that they need to see.
+Access to confidential information should be on a strict need-to-know basis Only those who need access to confidential information should have access to it, and then only to the items that they need to see.
+This may mean introducing access controls or splitting information flows where one flow is used for several purposes.

 A Guide to Confidentiality in Health and Social Care